Star Fox: Assault: Reception

-Star Fox: Assault was met with mixed to positive reception and has an average score of 71% on GameRankings and 67/100 on Metacritic.
+Star Fox: Assault received "mixed or average" reviews, according to video game review aggregator Metacritic.
+GameRankings gave the game an average score of 71%.
 Some complaints were aimed at the control scheme during on-foot portions; IGN worded the complaint as "ground missions suffering from sloppy control".
 GameSpot noted that the multiplayer portion of the game has little lasting value, an annoyance that IGN felt as well.
 IGN went on to say the design was too simplistic.
 However, IGN noted that being able to switch between the Arwing and Landmaster at will was a "welcome addition".
 In Electronic Gaming Monthly, two of the reviewers gave it an 8 out of 10.
 Play Magazine gave the game 8 out of 10.
 Thunderbolt gave it 9 out of 10.
 Kevin Gifford said that "the game is aimed less at the Mario club and more toward the hardcore crowd".
 EGM also noted that Assault had an epic feel, helped by a great soundtrack.

 The game became enough of a commercial success for it to be included in Nintendo's Player's Choice line, which also includes Star Fox 64 and Star Fox Adventures.